What Do Travel Agents Do? (And How Do They Do It?)

 1. Make sure you send the right copy to the right person: Once you book a trip, many portals will have an agent copy and a client copy.
 Unless you have a very open relationship with your client, they really don’t need to know what commission you’re getting from their trip.

 2. Enter the info into your CRM without passing GO: If the specific supplier portal you’re using doesn’t synch with your CRM, make sure you enter the trip details into your CRM right away.
-Do it while you’re thinking about it.
-Don’t be like me on a bad day and wait until the next day, then have to remember what trip it was you just booked, and who was taking it, then take a half hour to do a 2 minute job.
 Do it while it’s fresh in your mind.

-3. Price match (if you can): Most suppliers will price match.
+3. Price match (if you can and if it makes sense): Some suppliers will price match.
 If you can find the exact same trip for a lower price on another portal, you can submit a price match.
-So if supplier A. sent promotion for Azamara, but you prefer to book on supplier portal B because you get a better commission there, then submit a price match.
+So if supplier A. sent promotion for Azamara, but you prefer to book on supplier portal B because the support is better and you get a better commission, then submit a price match if it makes sense.

 4. Take the supplier trainings to make you more efficient: What’s better?
 PC or Mac?
 Well, it depends if you ask someone who’s been using a PC or a Mac their whole life.
 Every supplier portal will be a little different, and all travel agents will have their personal favorites.
 Find your favorites and learn them inside and out.